Fayetteville, Arkansas: Metropolitan area

 The Fayetteville–Springdale–Rogers Metropolitan Area consists of three Arkansas counties: Benton, Madison, and Washington.
-The area had a population of 347,045 at the 2000 census which had increased to 463,204 by the 2010 Census (an increase of 33.47 per cent).
+The area had a population of 463,205 at the 2010 census which increased to 546,725 by the 2020 census (an increase of 24.2 percent).
 Although the Metropolitan Statistical Area does not consist of the usual principal-city-with-suburbs geography, Fayetteville's adjacent communities include Elkins, Farmington, Greenland, Habberton, Johnson, and Wyman.

 Districts

 Fayetteville is entirely contained within Fayetteville Township, as the township and city have identical boundaries.
 Although Arkansas generally does not use its civil townships for any governmental purpose, they are used for voting boundaries in some places.

 Generally the part of Fayetteville west of I-49/US 71 is called west Fayetteville.
 Another prominent district is Uptown Fayetteville, which encompasses the scores of business and new homes near the Northwest Arkansas Mall in north Fayetteville.
 The University of Arkansas defines its own part of Fayetteville, with dozens of student apartments and restaurants located near campus.
-The University's impact is also apparent along College Avenue, which contains hundreds of shops and restaurants.
+The university's impact is also apparent along College Avenue, which contains hundreds of shops and restaurants.
 Northeast of campus are the Wilson Park Historic District and the Mount Nord Historic District.
 The Fayetteville Historic Square is the original city center of Fayetteville, and Dickson Street is the best-known entertainment district in Arkansas.

-Homes atop Mount Sequoyah in the eastern part of the city encircle Mount Sequoyah Retreat and Conference Center.
-Old structures are also located along the former Butterfield Overland Mail route, a stagecoach route to San Francisco, California, now known as Old Wire Road.
+The part of the city east of US 71B is known as east Fayetteville.
+Homes atop Mount Sequoyah in this part of the city encircle Mount Sequoyah Retreat and Conference Center.
+Also on the east side are old structures along the former Butterfield Overland Mail route, a stagecoach route to San Francisco now known as Old Wire Road.
+South Fayetteville is commonly known as the area south of Martin Luther King Jr. Boulevard.
 Fifteenth Street forms the southernmost residential district of Fayetteville, with the Fayetteville Industrial Park to its east.

 Annexed communities

 Fayetteville has annexed six unincorporated communities within its current corporate limits.
 Four of them are still listed as "populated places" by the USGS Board on Geographic Names.
-The other 2 are listed as "historical populated places."
+The other two are listed as "historical populated places."
 Annexations since 1870 are displayed on Fayetteville's website in the interactive maps section.
 Fayetteville's second annexations took place in 1946 when it incorporated Fayette Junction and McNair into the city.
-Baldwin was added the following year, with Barbara and Ruckers Grove being annexed in 1967.
+Baldwin was added the next year, with Barbara and Ruckers Grove being annexed in 1967.
 Fayetteville's most recent annexation occurred in 1982 when White Rock was added to the city limits.